8.2 C

 Imran Alihttps://thekarakoram.com.pk

-The writer is associate editor of The Karakoram Magazine and a nuclear scholar fellow at the Centre for Security Strategy and Policy Research (CSSPR).
+The writer is CEO and Editor-in-Chief of Gilgit-Baltistan Times and a nuclear scholar fellow at the Centre for Security Strategy and Policy Research (CSSPR).
 He can be reached at aleee.imran@gmail.com.

 Plastic waste has become a global crisis, and Pakistan is no exception.
 According to a report by the United Nations Development Program (UNDP) Pakistan is among the top countries in the world that are most affected by plastic pollution.
 Pakistan has one of the highest percentages of mismanaged plastic in South Asia.